dbarron-soco/python/README.md

 # 🛠️ Operational Network Automation Scripts

 Welcome to the **Operational Network Automation Scripts** repository!
-This collection of Python scripts is designed to support and streamline various tasks within operational technology (OT) and network infrastructure environments.
+This collection of Python scripts is designed to support and streamline various tasks within a network infrastructure environment.

 ## 📌 Purpose